max22-/uxn-esp32/README.md

 ./build.sh
 ```

-The following command will create an Uxn-compatible rom from an [uxambly file](https://wiki.xxiivv.com/site/uxambly.html), point to a different usm file in `/projects` to assemble a different rom.
+The following command will create an Uxn-compatible rom from an [uxntal file](https://wiki.xxiivv.com/site/uxntal.html), point to a different .tal file in `/projects` to assemble a different rom.

 ```
-bin/uxnasm projects/examples/demos/life.usm bin/life.rom
+bin/uxnasm projects/examples/demos/life.tal bin/life.rom
 ```

 To start the rom, point the emulator to the newly created rom: